 12-year-old Maya loves comic books, particularly ones about the orishas, the West African gods from her Papa's stories.
 But when she starts seeings werehyenas stalking the streets of her Chicago neighborhood, and a man made of shadows in her dreams, she and her friends Frankie and Eli wonder if there's something supernatural going on.
 When Maya's father disappears, her mother reveals the truth: he is Elegguá, the most powerful of the West African orishas, and a guardian of the veil between worlds.
 Now Maya, with her half-orisha powers, will have to step in to stop the Lord of Shadows from destroying her world.
 Author Rena Barron combines both traditional West African and modern elements to create a thrilling fantasy adventure, perfect for fans of Aru Shah and The Serpent's Secret!

 When the war ended three years ago, 10-year-old Glory Bea's father didn't come home.
-Mama and her grandparents say he died on Omaha Beach, but she believes he's still out there — and her matchmaker grandmother's success is proof that miracles can happen.
-When her father's soldier buddy comes to their home in Gladiola, Texas — and Mama starts paying more attention to him than Glory Bea likes — she becomes convinced that the Merci Train, which is full of thank you gifts from France, is also carrying Daddy.
+Mama and her grandparents say he died on Omaha Beach, but she believes he's still out there — after all, her matchmaker grandmother's success is proof that miracles can happen.
+When her father's soldier buddy comes to their home in Gladiola, Texas. and Mama starts paying more attention to him than Glory Bea likes. she becomes convinced that the Merci Train, which is full of thank you gifts from France, is also carrying Daddy.
 But sometimes, the miracle you want isn't the miracle you get...
 This touching and complex story of grief and love in the wake of war is perfect for fans of Kate DiCamillo’s Louisiana’s Way Home.

 There are adventures to be had in the great outdoors — and girls deserve to be a part of them!
 Helen Skelton, athlete, adventurer, and British TV celebrity uses her own journeys — from an ultramarathon in Namibia to kayaking in the Amazon rainforest — to inspire girls to face their fears, challenge their limits, and try the daring feats they have always dreamed of!
 Skelton divides her book into sections to show girls that, wherever they live, there are adventures nearby, and breaks down the gear, preparation, and training they'll need to enjoy them, as well as top tips from her and other real-life wild girls.
 Encouraging and empowering, this dynamic book filled with full-color photos and fun artwork reminds girls that "adventures aren't just things that happen to other people; they are your stories in waiting."